- 1 How to exit a stock at the right time?

 So, what defines the best time to sell a stock?

-If you are wondering whether you should sell a stock or not, you should ask yourself the following questions before reaching to a decision.
+If you are wondering whether you should sell a stock or not, you should ask yourself the following questions before reaching a decision.

 1. Are my Facts Wrong?